Matter coupling in Minimal Massive 3D Gravity and spinor-matter interactions in exterior algebra formalism: Connection-dependent matter coupling in MMG

-Again we recall that all the field equations have been expressed with respect to a connection with torsion.
-As we have done in the previous section, to obtain $ \lambda^{a} $, one needs to express field equations with respect to a torsion-free connection.
-Then writing
+Next, we remark that all the field equations have been expressed with respect to a connection with torsion.
+As in the previous part, in order to calculate auxiliary field $ \lambda^{a} $, it would be convenient to express the field equations with respect to a torsion-free connection.
+Then using the decomposition of the connection 1-forms in the form

-and performing necessary calculations, one obtains the following field equations with respect to torsion-free connection:
+and performing algebraic computations, one obtains the following field equations with respect to torsion-free connection: